nisarhassan12/interface/README.md

 and production process.
 If you have docker and docker-compose installed on your machine, you can follow these two steps to start developing.

-1. Ensure that you have the proper environment variables.
+1. Ensure that you have the proper environment variables and GCP Credential.

+You should have these environment variables on your machine:

 * `AUTH0_CLIENT_ID`
 * `AUTH0_CLIENT_SECRET`